realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 Your resume should be easy to read and communicate all of the important information in short bullet points.

-Your resume should be one- to two-pages long and contain only the last ten to fifteen years of relevant experience.
+Your resume should be one to two pages long and contain only the last ten to fifteen years of relevant experience.
 It is appropriate to use two columns on a one-page resume, but if your resume is two pages, be sure to use the entire width of the page.